wd13ca/ARC-AGI-3-Agents/README.md

 # ARC-AGI-3 Preview Competition Entry

-This repo is an entry to the [ARC-AGI-3 Preview Competition](https://arcprize.org/competitions/arc-agi-3-preview-agents/).
-It forks the [ARC-AGI-3-Agents repo](https://github.com/arcprize/ARC-AGI-3-Agents).
+This is an entry to the [ARC-AGI-3 Preview Competition](https://arcprize.org/competitions/arc-agi-3-preview-agents/).
+It is a branch of the [ARC-AGI-3-Agents repo](https://github.com/arcprize/ARC-AGI-3-Agents).

 **Leadboard Name**
 wd13